 - Drink cool fluids.
 Stick to water or sports drinks.
 Don't drink any alcoholic beverages, which can contribute to dehydration.

 - Try cooling measures.
-If possible, take a cool shower, soak in a cool bath or put towels soaked in cool water on your skin.
+If possible, take a cool shower, soak in a cool bath, or put towels soaked in cool water on your skin.
 If you're outdoors and not near shelter, soaking in a cool pond or stream can help bring your temperature down.

 - Loosen clothing.
 Remove any unnecessary clothing and make sure your clothes are lightweight and nonbinding.

 If you don't begin to feel better within one hour of using these treatment measures, seek prompt medical attention.

 To cool your body to a normal temperature, your doctor may use these heatstroke treatment techniques:

 - Immerse you in cold water.
 A bath of cold or ice water has been proved to be the most effective way of quickly lowering your core body temperature.
 The quicker you can receive cold water immersion, the less risk of death and organ damage.